jiradeto/gh-scanner/README.md

 ```
 This will setup `.env` and configure docker network used by all gh-scanner containers for you.

 Then you need to have app dependencies available, you will need Kafka with Zookeeper (as a message queue), and PostgreSQL (as a database) installed and running.
-Alternatively, you can use the below command to build and start a container image for these prerequisite services:
+Alternatively, you can use the below command to build and start Docker containers for these prerequisite services:
 ```
 make start-service
 ```

 **IMPORTANT**: Please note that before going next step, you need to ensure that all of the above services start and run successfully as some dependencies (i.e., Kafka) may take some time to start.
-In case you experience an issue with installation or some of them not running, please try to stop services with the following command and start them again:
+In case you experience an issue with installation or some of the service not running, please try to stop services with the following command and start them again:
 ```
 make stop-service
 ```